 This is why your child feeling angry when recovering from an eating disorder is both normal and difficult.

 Here are four ways parents can deal with a child who is expressing a lot of anger while in the eating disorder recovery process:

 No matter what your child says, you need to try and remember that you should not take their words personally.
 They may say awful, nasty things.
 And some of them may be true.
 But if you take their words personally, you will shut them down immediately.

 Your child is learning to process in new ways, without their eating disorder behavior.
 They need you to be stronger than their words right now so that they can learn on their own how to do this without turning to restricting, binging and purging.
 This is really not about you.
 It’s about them learning to do new things.

 2. Don’t get defensive

 Your child will probably call into question things you have done, things you said you would do, and things you didn’t do.
 They will do this a lot.
 It will hurt.
 But remember that this is not about roasting you on a spit.
-This is actually us testing out ways to communicate without their disorders.
+This is actually your child testing out ways to communicate without their disorder.
 It’s messy.
-It’s brutal.
-It’s necessary.
+It can hurt.
+It’s often a sign of healing.

 Please don’t get defensive and tell them that something didn’t happen or that something had to happen the way it did.
 The “thing” is not the point.
 They are testing out the idea that someone who loves them can tolerate their pain.
 They want to feel held and accepted with their pain.
 All you need to do is take a deep breath and ignore your deep desire to defend yourself.